Music of Stranger Things: "The NeverEnding Story"

 Of note in the third season was the use of "The NeverEnding Story", the theme to the 1984 film of the same name, which is used in the final episode when Suzie refuses to provide the critical code until Dustin sings it with her.
-The Duffers had wanted to introduce Suzie into the show's narrative in some dramatic fashion while giving Matarazzo, who has sung on Broadway before, a chance to show off his own vocals.
+The Duffers had wanted to introduce Suzie into the show's narrative in some dramatic fashion while giving Gaten Matarazzo, who has sung on Broadway before, a chance to show off his own vocals.
 Initially, they were planning to use "The Ent and the Entwife" song from The Lord of the Rings, but aware that Amazon Studios were developing its own Lord of the Rings series, decided to change direction.
 The Duffers credit writer Curtis Gwinn for using "The NeverEnding Story" as the replacement.
 Matarazzo and Gabriella Pizzolo, the actress playing Suzie and also a seasoned singer on Broadway, were on sets near each other when they sang the song together and were able to harmonize the song as well without the backing music.
 As their characters were not meant to be in that much synchronization due to being in two different places, the song's backing track and some autotuning were used to blend their singing to their respective settings and the tone of the soundtrack.
 According to the cast and to composers Kyle Dixon and Michael Stein, the song became an earworm for many of the cast on the day that scene was filmed.
 Later in the episode, Lucas and Max, played by Caleb McLaughlin and Sadie Sink, sing the song in duet back to Dustin to mock him; both McLaughlin and Sink also have had experience in Broadway musicals.
 As a result of its appearance in the series, "The NeverEnding Story" drew an 800% increase in viewership and streaming requests on YouTube and Spotify over the days after initial broadcast, putting Limahl, the song's artist, briefly back in the spotlight.

 "Running Up That Hill"

 "Running Up That Hill" by English musician Kate Bush features prominently in the fourth episode of the fourth season, and is re-used in subsequent episodes.
-Resurgence in interest pushed the song to the top ten of several record charts around the world, most notably reaching number one in the UK, where it became the country's Song of The Summer for 2022, according to the Official Charts Company.
+Resurgence in interest pushed the song to the top ten of several record charts around the world, most notably reaching number one in the UK, where it became the country's "Song of the Summer" for 2022, according to the Official Charts Company.
 It also reached #3 on the Billboard Hot 100, becoming Bush's highest-charting entry and first top ten song in the United States.

-"Koyaanisqatsi" and "Akhnaten"
+Koyaanisqatsi and Akhnaten

-The scene in season 4, episode 7, where Henry is recounting his story to Eleven about his life which is intershop with images of Nancy Wheeler in the house in the upside down, is accompanied by "Prophecies" from "Koyaanisqatsi", and "Window of Appearances" and "Akhnaten and Nefertiti" from "Akhnaten" written by Philip Glass.
+A scene in the seventh episode of the fourth season, where Henry Creel recounts his backstory to Eleven and is interlaced with scenes of Nancy Wheeler in the Upside Down version of Henry's house, is accompanied by "Prophecies" from the 1982 film Koyaanisqatsi, and "Window of Appearances" and "Akhnaten and Nefertiti" from the opera Akhnaten written by Philip Glass.